-One of our favorites was the Sacred Heart Basilica, The Basilica is (to me) one of the main wonders of the world.
+One of our favourites was the Sacred Heart Basilica, The Basilica is (to me) one of the main wonders of the world.
 Sitting atop of a hill and overlooking Paris like a dormant watchful giant brings joy to anyone who catches a glimpse.
-We would strongly recommend visiting it from the back way throughout the winding streets of Montmartre, passing another favorite of mine, “Place du Tertre” as you go (maybe even pick up a mini-masterpiece from one of the local artists)
+We would strongly recommend visiting it from the back way throughout the winding streets of Montmartre, passing another favourite of mine, “Place du Tertre” as you go (maybe even pick up a mini-masterpiece from one of the local artists)

 Once you reach the Basilica you must visit the dome at the top.
 YOU.
 WILL.
 NOT.
 REGRET.
 IT!!!